 The Master's Programme in Sustainable Management offers a collaborative learning environment, with the instructor often serving as a leader of discussion rather than a lecturer.
-You'll benefit from small class sizes and a variety of teaching methods - including seminars, lectures, debates, panels and discussion forums.
+You will benefit from small class sizes and a variety of teaching methods - including seminars, lectures, debates, panels and discussion forums.
 The format and contents of your courses are defined in part by each instructor's research, interests and personality - as well as those of you and your fellow students.

 All courses in the programme are taught in English.

 Faculty and research Faculty members in the Sustainable Management programme are dedicated to helping you develop by supporting your strengths - and by providing an advanced level of research-based education.
 Uppsala University has a long tradition of quality research in the fields of management and sustainability, and our Department of Business Studies is part of a national network that attracts researchers from academic institutions across Sweden to pursue their doctoral degrees.